aiphilos/docs/dev/plugin_dev.rst

 Set an appropriate scheme
 =========================

- Setting a scheme means telling aiPhilos how the data contained in your sent items is structured.
-To be precise: What fields it should analyze and what data kind of they hold.
+ Setting a scheme means telling aiPhilos how the data contained in the sent items is structured.
+To be precise: What fields it should analyze and what kind of data they hold.

  Have a look at the following example: